 But like everything, DTF printing has its good points and its bad points.
 We'll explore them all in this article.

-Sharp detail, vibrant color gamut.
-Any art format or file can be drag and drop printed without requiring rasterization, separation, or other complicated preparation steps.
+DTF printing produces sharp detail, across a vibrant wide color gamut.
+DTF printers accept most art formats with drag and drop simplicity; without requiring rasterization, separation, or other complicated preparation steps.

-Works on most substrates, light, and dark materials.
+Works on most substrates and colors - this includes 100% cotton black polyester where sublimation struggles.
+You also have multiple production options.
 Print a transfer and press a shirt for your own production.
-Stock up on transfers for your business to flatten out your production between busy and slow days.
+Stock up on your most used transfers to flatten out your production between busy and slow days.
 Become a transfer company and supply smaller printers.

 3. Durability